 Dr Raphael Kelvin first trained as a GP, before becoming a psychiatrist to follow his interest in human development and a wish to intervene early and effectively.

 He was previously the National Professional Advisor for Children and Young People's Mental Health and Wellbeing at the Department of Health, England.
-He worked to establish the CYP IAPT (Improving Access to Psychological Therapies) initiative and MindEd.
-Dr Kelvin helped set the 4 strategic goals of quality-driven CAMHS.
+He led the establishment of the CYP IAPT (Improving Access to Psychological Therapies) initiative and MindEd.
+Dr Kelvin helped set the 4 strategic goals of evidence-based, outcomes-focused, user-informed, quality-driven CYPMHS.

 He worked clinically with complex children, young people and families.
 He has a special interest in depression, emotional disorders and self-harm and is active in related research.